Sustainability in Property Management: A Practical Guide

 • Implement smart technologies: Smart thermostats and lighting systems can optimise energy use by adjusting based on occupancy and time of day, leading to further energy savings.

-2. Water Conservation Initiatives
+2. Water conservation initiatives

 Water is one of those things we often take for granted, but it’s incredibly valuable.
 When you’re talking with your landlords, encourage them to think about water conservation.
 It’s not just about being eco-friendly – cutting down on water usage an also lead to lower utility bills, which is a big deal, especially with the rising cost of living.
 A little advice from you can go a long way in helping them create more sustainable and budget-friendly properties.

-Practical Steps:
+Practical steps:

 • Install low-flow fixtures: Upgrade faucets, shower heads and toilets to low-flow models that reduce water usage without compromising performance.